-Keeping with the theme of the 85th MORSS, "Pivoting on a strong foundation to a bright future" the Manpower and Personnel working group seeks to embrace new technologies and research ideas, from both traditional and non-traditional sources of manpower and personnel analysis.
+Keeping with the theme of the 86th MORSS, "Supporting a balanced modern and ready nation" the Manpower and Personnel working group seeks to embrace new technologies and research ideas, from both traditional and non-traditional sources of manpower and personnel analysis.
 We encourage the involvement of new communities in this important analytical area to boost the existing analytical power of the field.
 We seek individuals who innovatively addressed these challenges to share high quality presentations that describe their work or work-in-progress.
 Presentations should be rigorous in content and address one or more of the following: requirements determination, manpower planning, recruiting, screening and personnel selection, measurement of personnel readiness, attrition, retention, compensation, compensation reform, assignments and distribution, performance evaluation, and other manpower and personnel issues.
 To generate discussion and share ideas, presenters seeking input on work-in-progress, techniques currently under development, and completed analyses/papers are encouraged to submit abstracts to the working group chair/co-chairs or to the MORS office.